DrewRoby/rubicon/README.md

 # Rubicon!

 ### A Simple Game Tracker
 From organizing a your personal games library to organizing a weekend games conference, Rubicon! has you covered.
+Or it will, anyhow: this is VERY MUCH in development.
+Feel free to send in a PR if you want to pitch in.

 #### Planned Functionality
 1. Plan everything from a small game night with friends to a multi-day, multi-group marathon